Oliverq755/platformDocumentation/1.0.0/Components/Layouts/card-actions.md

 {
   "name" : "card-action",
   "type" : "Component"
-  "category": �Layout�
+  "category": "Layout",
   "version" : "1.0.0",
   "averageRating" : 1,
-  "description" : "it is a component which contains buttons�, "platformSupportVersion" : "4.0.0",
+  "description" : "it is a component which contains buttons" , "platformSupportVersion" : "4.0.0",
   "publisher" : "Ayush"